ksq/learnR/basic-expressions/condition.md

 ```

 ```
-Warning: the condition has length > 1 and only the first element will be used
+Warning in if (num > 2) {: the condition has length > 1 and only the first element will be used
 ```

 The expression throws a warning saying that only the first element (`1 > 2`) will be used.
 That is why the expression does not return anything.